 Wednesday, October 1 at 6 p.m.

 UPP Open House.
-Check back in early August for details on location.
+Check back in mid-September for location.

 All accredited planning programs publish certain information about their programs.
 Download the MUPP program's information here.

 On most Fridays, there's something happening midday in UPP.
 Friday Forum is an occasional lecture series focused on research in Urban Planning and Policy.
 UPP Next is a professional development series targeted to MUPP students.
 All events take place in Room 110 CUPPA Hall at noon, unless otherwise noted.
 Light lunch is served.
 A full schedule and directions to UPP are available on the Events page.

 The minor in Urban Planning and Policy provides students in many disciplines the opportunity to gain further understanding of urban phenomena, the complex interactions between local and global forces, and the needs and opportunities of Chicago and other “Great Cities” historically, in the present and moving forward.
 For more information, check this page.
 To declare the minor, please submit this form.
 Questions, please contact Danielle Cheatom at email@example.com.